rajantino/lambda_nodejs_app_boilerplate/README.md

-lambdas ----> every lambda will have its own folder and will be having app.js , service.js and dao.js files inside it shared/code/nodejs/node_modules ----> this folder will be having the common code shared throught the application (throughout all lambdas) like utils shared/lib/nodejs/node_modules ----> this folder will be having all npm modules used throughout all the lambda functions package.json ---> this file is used just for local development purpose to run the start and watch script with cross-env  and nodemon template.yaml ---> in this file we define our aws resources using cloudformation
+a) lambdas ----> every lambda will have its own folder and will be having app.js , service.js and dao.js files inside it
+b) shared/code/nodejs/node_modules ----> this folder will be having the common code shared throught the application (throughout all lambdas) like utils
+c) shared/lib/nodejs/node_modules ----> this folder will be having all npm modules used throughout all the lambda functions
+d) package.json ---> this file is used just for local development purpose to run the start and watch script with cross-env  and nodemon
+e) template.yaml ---> in this file we define our aws resources using cloudformation

-shared/code/nodejs/node_modules/antinoPms_config ---> this file is having creds so we can include it in .gitignore file if required
+f) shared/code/nodejs/node_modules/antinoPms_config ---> this file is having creds so we can include it in .gitignore file if required

 </pre>